auraphp/Aura.Filter/README.md

 This will cause blank values to be sanitized to `null`, and non-blank values to be sanitized using the `alnum` rule.

-Finally, if we want blanks values to be sanitized to something other than `null`, call can call `useBlankValue()` to specify the value to use when
+Finally, if we want blank values to be sanitized to something other than `null`, call `useBlankValue()` to specify the value to use when blank:
-blank:

 ```php
 <?php